 But there was another hurdle to overcome.
 Indium is made of larger atoms than gallium, so when it is introduced, it creates defects in the crystal, degrading the quality of output light.
 The team’s trick was to also add aluminum, which has small atoms.
 “The introduction of the small atoms reduces the strain on the crystal, resulting in fewer crystal defects,” says Iida.

-"Another advantage is that the LEDs operate at about half the voltage of its competitors," says Ohkawa.
+"Another advantage is that the LEDs operate at about half the voltage of their competitors," says Ohkawa.
 “This will give you a longer lifetime for batteries.”

 - Iida, D., Zhuang, Z., Kirilenko, P., Velazquez-Rizo, M. & Ohkawa, K. Demonstration of low forward voltage InGaN-based red LEDs.
 Applied Physics Express 13, 031001 (2020).| article